MAllen07/webdb-i-challenge/queries.md

 ## list orders grouped by customer showing the number of orders per customer. _Rattlesnake Canyon Grocery_ should have 7 orders.

-SELECT Orders.OrderID,Customers.CustomerName, count() as Orders FROM Orders INNER JOIN Customers ON Orders.CustomerID=Customers.CustomerID GROUP BY CustomerName; order by orders desc
+SELECT customers.customername, count(orders.orderid) as numberoforders from customers, orders where orders.customerId = customers.customerid group by customername

 ## list customers names and the number of orders per customer.
 Sort the list by number of orders in descending order. _Ernst Handel_ should be at the top with 10 orders followed by _QUICK-Stop_, _Rattlesnake Canyon Grocery_ and _Wartian Herkku_ with 7 orders each.

+SELECT Customers.CustomerName, count() as Orders FROM Orders INNER JOIN Customers ON Orders.CustomerID=Customers.CustomerID GROUP BY CustomerName ORDER BY count() DESC;

 ## list orders grouped by customer's city showing number of orders per city.
 Returns 58 Records with _Aachen_ showing 2 orders and _Albuquerque_ showing 7 orders.

-SELECT Orders.OrderID,Customers.CustomerName, city, count() as Orders FROM Orders INNER JOIN Customers ON Orders.CustomerID=Customers.CustomerID group by city
+SELECT City, count() as Orders FROM Orders INNER JOIN Customers ON Orders.CustomerID=Customers.CustomerID GROUP BY City; (tested)

 ## delete all users that have no orders.
 Should delete 17 (or 18 if you haven't deleted the record added) records.